radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 #### License key

-Your license key is the same unique license key that was originally provided to unlock your instance of Cloud Manager.
+Your license key is the same unique license key that was originally provided to unlock your instance of Environment Operations Center.
 Enter your key in the space provided.

 ![image description](images/licsensekey.png)